axem-solutions/example/docs/dev_env.md

 !!! note

-    The images get pulled from an available registry.
-List the available registries with the `dem list-reg` command.
+    The images get pulled from the available registries.
+List these registries with the `dem list-reg` command.
 Use the `dem add-reg` and `dem del-reg` commands to add and delete registries.

 If you issue the `dem info Tutorial` command again, you will see that the required images are now available locally.
-Running `dem list --local --env` makes the locally installed Development Environments get listed, so in our case, you should see the Tutorial Development Environment.
+Running `dem list --local --env` lists the local Development Environments, so in our case, you should see the Tutorial Development Environment.

 Now you are ready to make embedded software!